Photo by Emma Pratte. Artwork on left by Erick Ledesma. Artwork on right by Orlando Quevedo.

 SELECT HONORS

-Pulitzer Prize in Drama * One Book, One Philadelphia * Tony Award for Best Musical * Pulitzer Finalist in Drama (twice) * Tony Nomination for Best Book of a Musical * Andrew Carnegie Medal Longlist * The Athenaeum of Philadelphia Literary Prize * Joyce Fellowship * USA Artists Fellowship * Ceiba Award * Pennsylvania Governor’s Award * HOLA Award for Outstanding Achievement in Playwriting * Lucille Lortel Award for Outstanding Musical * Outer Critics Circle Award for Outstanding Musical * Puerto Rican Day Parade Grand Marshall (NYC & Philly) * Best Musical, New York Magazine * Best of 2021: Bookpage, New York Public Library, NPR, National Book Review & more * Best of 2007, New York Times * Aetna New Voices Fellowship * Clauder Prize
+Pulitzer Prize in Drama * One Book, One Philadelphia * Tony Award for Best Musical * Best Book of 2025: NPR, Ms. Magazine, Kirkus * Pulitzer Finalist in Drama (twice) * Tony Nomination for Best Book of a Musical * Andrew Carnegie Medal Longlist * The Athenaeum of Philadelphia Literary Prize * Joyce Fellowship * USA Artists Fellowship * Ceiba Award * Pennsylvania Governor’s Award * HOLA Award for Outstanding Achievement in Playwriting * Lucille Lortel Award for Outstanding Musical * Outer Critics Circle Award for Outstanding Musical * Puerto Rican Day Parade Grand Marshall (NYC & Philly) * Best Musical, New York Magazine * Best of Book of 2021: Bookpage, New York Public Library, NPR, National Book Review & more * Best Theater of 2007, New York Times * Aetna New Voices Fellowship * Clauder Prize